stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   The period of my dreams, apparently, was one somewhat less than 150,000,000 years ago, when the Palaeozoic age was giving place to the Mesozoic.
-The bodies occupied by the Great Race represented no surviving&mdash;or even scientifically known&mdash;line of terrestrial evolution, but were of a peculiar, closely homogeneous, and highly specialised organic type inclining as much to the vegetable as to the animal state.
+The bodies occupied by the Great Race represented no surviving--or even scientifically known--line of terrestrial evolution, but were of a peculiar, closely homogeneous, and highly specialised organic type inclining as much to the vegetable as to the animal state.
 Cell-action was of an unique sort almost precluding fatigue, and wholly eliminating the need of sleep.
 Nourishment, assimilated through the red trumpet-like appendages on one of the great flexible limbs, was always semi-fluid and in many aspects wholly unlike the food of existing animals.
-The beings had but two of the senses which we recognise&mdash;sight and hearing, the latter accomplished through the flower-like appendages on the grey stalks above their heads&mdash;but of other and incomprehensible senses (not, however, well utilisable by alien captive minds inhabiting their bodies) they possessed many.
+The beings had but two of the senses which we recognise--sight and hearing, the latter accomplished through the flower-like appendages on the grey stalks above their heads--but of other and incomprehensible senses (not, however, well utilisable by alien captive minds inhabiting their bodies) they possessed many.
 Their three eyes were so situated as to give them a range of vision wider than the normal.
 Their blood was a sort of deep-greenish ichor of great thickness.
 They had no sex, but reproduced through seeds or spores which clustered on their bases and could be developed only under water.
-Great, shallow tanks were used for the growth of their young&mdash;which were, however, reared only in small numbers on account of the longevity of individuals; four or five thousand years being the common life span.
+Great, shallow tanks were used for the growth of their young--which were, however, reared only in small numbers on account of the longevity of individuals; four or five thousand years being the common life span.